-The Electoral Areas Committee recommends to the Capital Regional District Board: That the Capital Regional District submit applications for four proposals, as endorsed in the following resolutions:
+That the Capital Regional District submit applications for three proposals, as endorsed in the following resolutions:

-- 1. That the Capital Regional District Board (the Board) authorize staff to submit an application for grant funding for the SSI: Maliview WWTP Upgrading Project through the Investing in Canada Infrastructure Program Rural and Northern Communities Program; and that the Board supports the project and commits to its share (\$230,000) of the project; and - 2.
-That the Capital Regional District Board (the Board) authorize staff to submit an application for grant funding for the JDF: Wilderness Mountain Water System Upgrades Project through the Investing in Canada Infrastructure Program Rural and Northern Communities Program; and that the Board supports the project and commits to its share (\$50,000) of the project; and - 3.
-That the Capital Regional District Board (the Board) authorize staff to submit an application for grant funding for the JDF: Port Renfrew Water Supply Upgrade Project through the Investing in Canada Infrastructure Program Rural and Northern Communities Program; and that the Board supports the project and commits to its share (\$50,000) of the project; and - 4.
-That the Capital Regional District Board (the Board) authorize staff to submit an application for grant funding for the SGI: Lyall Harbour Boot Cove Water System Upgrades through the Investing in Canada Infrastructure Program Rural and Northern Communities Program; and that the Board supports the project and commits to its share (\$50,000) of the project.
+- That the Capital Regional District Board (the Board) authorize staff to submit an application for grant funding for the Regional: Elk Beaver Lake Oxygenation System Project through the Investing in Canada Infrastructure Program - Community, Culture, and Recreation Program; and that the Board supports the project and commits to its share (\$700,000) of the project; and - That the Capital Regional District Board (the Board) authorize staff to submit an application for grant funding for the Sub-regional: Panorama Energy Recovery Project through the Investing in Canada Infrastructure Program - Community, Culture, and Recreation Program; and that the Board supports the project and commits to its share (\$700,000) of the project; and - 3.
+That the Capital Regional District Board (the Board) authorize staff to submit an application for grant funding for the SSI: Fernwood Elementary School Athletic Field Upgrades Project through the Investing in Canada Infrastructure Program Community, Culture and Recreation Program; and that the Board supports the project and commits to its share (\$250,000) of the project.